encode/django-rest-framework/docs/api-guide/serializers.md

 **Note**: The generic view implementations normally generate a `Location` header in response to successful `POST` requests.
 Serializers using `url_field_name` option will not have this header automatically included by the view.
 If you need to do so you will ned to also override the view's `get_success_headers()` method.

-You can also overide the URL field's view name and lookup field without overriding the field explicitly, by using the `view_name` and `lookup_field` options, like so:
+You can also override the URL field's view name and lookup field without overriding the field explicitly, by using the `view_name` and `lookup_field` options, like so:

     class AccountSerializer(serializers.HyperlinkedModelSerializer):
         class Meta: